SubhadityaMukherjee/AI-knowledge-base/docs/Universal Approximation Theorem.md

 ---
+tags: temp
-title: Universal Approximation Theorem
+title: Universal Approximation Theorem date modified: Wednesday, August 10th 2022, 11:41:22 am date created: Tuesday, July 26th 2022, 8:33:15 pm
 ---

 # Universal Approximation Theorem
 - What this means that given an x and a y, the NN can identify a mapping between them.
 "Approximately".
 - This is required when we have non linearly separable data.
 - So we take a non linear function, for example the [Sigmoid](Sigmoid.md). $$\frac{1}{1 + e^{ - \left( w^{T}x + b \right)}}$$.
 - Then we have to combine multiple such neurons in a way such that we can accurately model our problem.
 The end result is a complex function and the existing weights are distributed across many [Layers](Layers.md).
 - The Universal approximation theorem states that
 	> a feed forward network with a single hidden layer containing a finite number of neurons can approximate continuous functions on compact subsets of $\mathbb{R}$ , under mild assumptions on the activation function.